jonhoo/thesquareplanet.com/_posts/2019-01-31-smashing-the-stack-21st-century.markdown

   movq    %rsp, %rbp

   # then we make some space on the stack for local variables
-  # in this case, 8 bytes for the %rbp we saved, 8 bytes for the
+  # in this case, 8 bytes for the str pointer, 16 bytes for
-  # str pointer, and 16 bytes for the buffer = 32 bytes.
+  # the buffer, and then the compiler rounds up to 32 bytes
+  # to maintain 16-byte stack alignment.
   subq    $32, %rsp

   # at this point, our stack frame looks like this: